-In conducting its credit analysis, the Servicer will use a combination of credit scoring and a review of application data^{}.
-For the Issue I Loans, unless changed by the Authority upon compliance with certain Resolution requirements, including the requirements of Prior Rating Agency Notice and, in certain cases, satisfaction of the Rating Agency Condition as to S&P, the credit requirements include that each qualified borrower or a co-signer must have a minimum FICO Score of 670.
-See "AUTHORITY FIXED RATE MEFA LOAN PORTFOLIO - The Authority Fixed Rate MEFA Loan Portfolio."
+In conducting its credit analysis, the Servicer will use a combination of credit scoring and a review of application data.
+For the Issue I Loans originated on or after December 1, 2009, unless changed by the Authority upon compliance with certain Resolution requirements, including the requirements of Prior Rating Agency Notice and, in certain cases, satisfaction of the Rating Agency Condition as to S&P, the credit requirements include that each qualified borrower or a co-signer must have a minimum FICO Score of 670 or, with respect to such Issue I Loans that are fully deferred as to repayment, a FICO Score of 710.
+Issue I Loans will also include a substantial amount of previously originated Fixed Rate MEFA Loans that were approved on the basis of other underwriting criteria.
+See "PRO FORMA ISSUE I LOAN PORTFOLIO."

 A FICO Score is any of several generally similar numeric measures of projected consumer credit risk, each of which was created by Fair Isaac Corporation for use by one of several consumer credit reporting agencies on the basis of information concerning an individual borrowing and repayment history that has been received by the respective consumer credit reporting agency from lenders.
 FICO Scores are based upon a number of time-weighted factors and range from 300-850, with higher scores reflecting more favorable projected credit risk.
 The use of FICO Scores, or of a particular FICO Score threshold in connection with credit analysis for loan origination purposes does not, however, guarantee any particular level of repayment performance for the resulting loan portfolio.
 MEFA reserves the right to increase or, upon compliance with certain requirements of the Resolution, including the requirements of Prior Rating Agency Notice and, in certain cases, satisfaction of the Rating Agency Condition as to S&P, to decrease the FICO Score threshold used in connection with Issue I Loan credit analysis, or to otherwise change the credit analysis procedures applicable to MEFA Loans, including Issue I Loans.
 Certain information concerning the average FICO score of currently outstanding Fixed Rate MEFA Loans at the time of loan origination is contained under "THE AUTHORITY FIXED RATE MEFA LOAN PORTFOLIO."
+Certain additional information concerning the expected distribution of Fixed Rate MEFA Loans to be included in the Issue I Portfolio upon completion of the transfers associated with the projected refunding of the Refunded Obligations is contained under "PRO FORMA ISSUE I LOAN PORTFOLIO."
 Such information is included herein for general informational purposes and is not intended as a representation that the credit characteristics of Issue I Loans will resemble those of previously originated Fixed Rate MEFA Loans.